-Physical factors influencing migration of Scots pine are seen at the tree-lines (timberline) as a short transition zone up a mountain, or as elongated out zones on flatter landscapes in northerly latitudes.
-An altitudinal tree-line covers several hundred metres along the ground where small, widely dispersed, trees grow (a vegetation called krummholz, or elfin forest).
-Where Scots pine grows the tree-line is where annual mean temperature is typically 5°C to 7°C. Air temperature reduces by ~1°C for every 100 metres of ascent.
+Barriers to migration of Scots pine are conspicuous at tree-lines (timberlines) as a short zone up a mountain, or an elongated zone on a flat landscape of northerly latitudes.
+An altitudinal tree-line covers several hundred metres up hill where small, widely dispersed, trees grow (krummholz, or elfin forest).
+Air temperature reduces by ~1°C for every 100 metres of ascent.
 (Lapse rate of dry air is 9.8°C per 1000m.)
-Soil under the forest is cold, and colder uphill.
-Winds increase greatly in speed on mountains.
-Ice crystals blasted into the waxy waterproofing layer of leaves in combination with frozen soils in the presence of strong sunlight cause a dehydration known as frost-drought.
+Winds are strong, blasting ice crystals into the waxy waterproofing layer of leaves.
+Frozen soils togerther with strong sunlight cause a dehydration known as frost-drought.
 Tree-lines spreading many kilometres over taiga and tundra lands are caused by the same physical forces together with the rigours of longer winters.
-However, these disadvantages of life at the margins are compensated partly by a combination of strong sunlight and warm air during daylight that lasts twenty or more hours in summer.